PheonixRiseOfTheSapience/AegisSapience-X11-License/README.md

 10.6.
 Websites, services, terms of use, and privacy policies must not be used to circumvent, reverse engineer, or otherwise violate this License.

 Unauthorized Copyrighting, Patenting, or Trademarking 11.1.
-No person or entity is allowed to copyright, patent, or trademark this License or any derivative works thereof without explicit written consent from [Your Name or Entity].
+No person or entity is allowed to copyright, patent, or trademark this License or any derivative works thereof regardless of written consent from [Your Name or Entity].
 11.2.
 Any unauthorized attempts to claim ownership through copyright, patents, or trademarks will render this License null and void for the offending party.

 Profit Sharing